-1. ALMA and EA-ARC mission goals
+1. ALMA and EA ARC mission goals

 The ALMA telescope is a global collaboration involving East Asia, Europe, North America and the host country, Chile.
-ALMA comprises 66 high-precision antennas equipped with receiver and digital electronics system with a future capability to observe the 30 GHz to 1 THz frequency range, with angular resolutions as high as 5 milli-arcseconds as a goal.
+ALMA comprises 66 high-precision antennas equipped with receiver and digital electronics system with a capability to observe the 35 GHz to 950 GHz frequency range (from 0.32 mm to 8.5 mm in wavelength), with angular resolutions as high as 5 milli-arcseconds.
 Using a fully dynamic scheduling system and innovative calibration strategies, the ALMA system will allow us to make the best use of the atmospheric conditions on the Chajnantor plateau, at 5000 m altitude in the Atacama desert.

-The highest quality science produced with ALMA in the mm/submm bands is enabled through competitive proposal application, incorporating the widest possible user community, comprehensively supported by the regional ALMA centers (ARCs) at each stage from proposal submission to data-delivery and data analysis.
+The highest quality science produced with ALMA in the mm/submm bands is enabled through competitive proposal application, incorporating the widest possible user community, comprehensively supported by the ALMA Regional Centers (ARCs) at each stage from proposal submission to data-delivery and data analysis.
 The ARCs also manage local data distribution and data archiving.

-The East Asian ARC (EA-ARC) is based at the National Astronomical Observatory of Japan (NAOJ) with Taiwan and Korean nodes in Taipei and Deajeon, to help users fully exploit the capabilities of ALMA and maximize ALMA's scientific return.
-ALMA will appeal to a much broader range of astronomers than the conventional mm/submm community, and ALMA users of all levels and backgrounds are invited to take advantage of the assistance and expertise available at the EA-ARC.
+The East Asian ARC (EA ARC) is based at NAOJ with Taiwanese and Korean nodes in Taipei and Deajeon, to help users fully exploit the capabilities of ALMA and maximize ALMA's scientific return.
+ALMA will appeal to a much broader range of astronomers than the conventional mm/submm community, and ALMA users of all levels and backgrounds are invited to take advantage of the assistance and expertise available at the EA ARC.